serge-chat/serge/README.md

 Make sure you have docker desktop installed, WSL2 configured and enough free RAM to run models. (see below)

+#### Kubernetes

+Setting up Serge on Kubernetes can be found in the wiki: https://github.com/nsarrazin/serge/wiki/Integrating-Serge-in-your-orchestration#kubernetes-example

 ### Using serge

 (You can pass `7B 13B 30B` as an argument to the `download.py` script to download multiple models.)